ValveSoftware/Proton/README.md

 deploy Proton to Steam users via Steamworks.

 `make module=<module> module` - build both 32- and 64-bit versions of the
-specified wine module.
+specified WINE module.
 This allows rapid iteration on one module.
 This target is only useful after building Proton.

 `make dxvk` / `make vkd3d-proton` - rebuild DXVK / vkd3d-proton.